tkrajina/go-reflector/README.md

 ## Performance

-When reflecting the same type multiple types, **reflector** will cache as much metadata as possible **only once** and use that in future.
+When reflecting the same type multiple times, **reflector** will cache as much reflection metadata as possible **only once** and use that in future.

 If you make any changes to the library, run `make test-performance` to check performance improvement/deterioration before/after your change.